OlivierAlarie/fps_game_prototype/fps_game_prototype/README.md

 # fps_game_prototype

-Be the City PERF champion by shooting down all your foes and allies?!
-(WIP) 5+ minutes of gameplay.
+Embark on a trilling action packed shooter!
+5+ minutes of gameplay.
 This prototype was an assignment for Salim's class of the Independent Video Game Design AEC program at Dawson college.

 Members: